 *PSYC 245 RESEARCH METHODS AND STATISTICS (3 credits) Introduction to experimental design and the analysis of research data in psychology.
 Topics include methods for observing, measuring and describing behavior.
-Students will learn to use the statistical software SPSS in data description and analysis.
+Students will learn to use the statistical software JASP or R in data description and analysis.
 Offered every semester.
 (A-QR)

 PSYC 250 BRAIN AND BEHAVIOR (4 credits) An introduction to the psychology and the neuroscience of learning and memory in humans and non-human animals.
 Students in lab will dissect sheep brains, simulate neuronal function, and carry out learning and memory experiments.
 Prerequisite: Sophomore standing or above.
 Lab.
 Offered every fall.